lucaslouca/swift-concurrency/README.md

 <img src="https://cloud.githubusercontent.com/assets/10542894/8528424/3f967654-2413-11e5-9af0-ac9617434c43.gif">

 ### Scenario
-This scenario implemented can be part of a grocery delivery system like Instacart, where users place orders (not implemented here) for groceries to be delivered to them at given address and time.
+This scenario implemented can be part of a grocery delivery system like <a href="https://www.instacart.com">Instacart</a>, where users place orders (not implemented here) for groceries to be delivered to them at a given address and time.
 These orders can then be viewed by couriers registered with the system that can pick and carry out an order.
 This project implements the part of such a system needed by a courier that wants an overview of orders in a region.

 An order contains the following information:
  - Delivery address